 1. Physically Inspecting the RAM

-You can consider the notch as keys for determining what RAM stick you have.
+You can consider the notch as the key to determining what RAM stick you have.

 Pin Count

-Another way to determine what RAM stick you have is to count the number of pins it has on the front AND on the back side.
+Another way to determine what RAM stick you have is to count the number of pins it has on the front AND the backside.

 Also Read: Can You Use Laptop RAM in Desktop?